 Might the missing link have done a dance move on its way to bipedalism?

-The secular press has been buzzing over a report in the journal Nature that a fossil had been found in the Arctic that supposedly proves that land animals evolved from fish.
+The secular press has been buzzing over a report that a fossil had been found in the Arctic that supposedly proves that land animals evolved from fish.

 Researchers working in Ethiopia declared over the weekend that they have discovered “the skull of a small human ancestor that could be a missing link between the extinct Homo erectus and modern man”